 - Strategic HR continues to proactively meet and targets sites with high overtime, workload and/or sick time to develop mitigation strategies.
-In partnership with Finance, to date: 31 units have been reviewed in Period 1 -7 to determine cause of high overtime and develop strategies to reduce. - Development of Information Sheet for managers on Overtime mitigation, will include education of managers on decision-making regarding short call replacement and workload needs.
-A decision-making algorithm has been developed and circulated to all managers and directors.
+In partnership with Finance, to date: 11 units have been reviewed in Period 11 to determine cause of high overtime and develop strategies to reduce. - Changes have been made to the Automated Shift Call out system to monitor if improvement in Straight Time replacement is facilitated.
 Managers and /or Directors have implemented tighter overtime approval controls and monitoring.
+All replacement algorithms are under review by the managers to ensure process is correct. - A regional overtime mitigation plan is in place and being implemented.
+The plan includes indepth reviews by People Strategies and Finance to investigate overtime drivers with a process for action planning.
+3 unit reviews are scheduled for Period 12 with action planning and monitoring ongoing for 23 units.